Alaska’s oil spill prevention and response standards at risk

 How you can help:

-Public input is needed to protect and retain Alaska’s strong oil spill prevention and response regulations.
+Public input will be needed to protect and retain Alaska’s strong oil spill prevention and response regulations.

-After the public scoping, ADEC will review the input received and put forth any potential changes, followed by a formal public comment period for those proposed changes.
+ADEC is currently reviewing the input received during the public scoping.
+Once any potential changes are proposed, a formal public comment period will be held.
 There is a 30-day minimum required for all state public comment periods.

 - Letter to Alaska’s Governor Mike Dunleavy on October 31, 2019 – Subject: Concerns Over Notice of Public Scoping (PDF)